merely-useful/py-rse/manning/manning-proposal-2020-06.md

 **4. The minimally-qualified reader (MQR)**

+At the beginning of the book, we introduce three personas who characterize our audience:

 *Amira Khan*
 completed a master's in library science five years ago and has since worked for a small aid organization.